IgorFranovic/LegalAdvisor/README.md

 Response to: Hello, how are you?
 > I'm doing well, thank you!
 How can I assist you with your legal questions today?
 ```
+A new row will appear in the "conversations" table.